-Firstly, with sample placed in evaporation flask, evaporation flask keeps rotating to facilitate evaporation by enlarging evaporation area.
+Firstly, with sample placed in the evaporation flask, the evaporation flask keeps rotating to facilitate evaporation by enlarging the evaporation area.

-Secondly, solvents evaporated from sample are transported into condenser and then condensed into liquid from air.
+Secondly, solvents evaporated from sample are transported into the condenser and then condensed into liquid from air.

-Thirdly, the liquid solvents flow into receiving flask for users to get.
+Thirdly, the liquid solvents flow into the receiving flask for users to get.

 - In the beginning, remove gas from the sealed equipment to get a partial vacuum before rotate the evaporation flask to prevent evaporation flask falling down.

 - In the end, stop the rotation before stop vacuum pump to prevent evaporation flask falling down or suck-back.